uwe-app/website/site/docs/installation/index.md

 Learn how to install the tools; we use a [version manager]({{ link "/docs/installation/version-manager/" }}) to manage multiple releases.

 * `uwe`: Compile, live preview and publish websites.
-* `uws`: Utility for creating and syncing projects.
 * `upm`: Plugin manger; extra commands for plugin authors.
 * `uvm`: Version manager for installation and upgrading.